-Technique is important, certainly.
+Technique is important.
 We deploy an array of manual and digital techniques when designing a building just as we depend upon all manner of technologies to construct a building.
-Techniques and technologies are not mute tools, however, as they testify to our understanding of the world and our desire to project a world.
-We must examine our understandings of the world if we are to intelligently operate within it, particularly as that world becomes more diverse in its cultures and more constrained in its economies and ecologies.
-At the Knowlton School of Architecture, we are committed to all aspects of architectural practice: its techniques and technologies, its histories and capacities, and its central creative activity of design, which fuses all of these and answers our profound desire to address the present by building a future.
+Techniques and technologies are not mute tools, as they testify to our understanding of the world and our desire to project a world.
+As that world becomes more diverse in its cultures and more constrained in its economies and ecologies, we must examine our understandings of the world if we are to intelligently operate within it.

 MASTER OF ARCHITECTURE

 The Master of Architecture (MArch) program prepares students to engage in the practice of architecture with cultural awareness, critical ability, inventive curiosity and technical facility.
 Design studios and theory courses focus on the broader cultural implications of architecture, while courses in technology and the profession prepare the student for the realities of architectural practice.

 The Bachelor of Science in Architecture (BSArch) program provides a general liberal arts education through the study of architecture combined with broad general education.
 As such, students receive a rigorous intellectual training in the sciences, the humanities, and the arts, as well as a direct, hands-on approach to synthesizing this knowledge in architectural design studios.